santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Severity-Management.md

 - Suddenly fail to run the ADF daily production pipeline somehow;
 - Data Explorer/Stream Analytics production cluster can't process data, etc.
 The most importantly, it has <u>**no**</u> any workaround <u>for above scenarios</u> and customer is <u>being blocked on production</u> system.
+- The solution/configuration was tested and work properly on the QAS system, but after deployment to the PRD, it does not work.
+(QAS and PRD have the exactly same configuration).

 ---

 ##Expected customer's response for Severity A: